-As you type in the search box, you can find information quickly by seeing searches that might be similar to the one you're typing.
+As you type in the search box, you can find information quickly by seeing search predictions that might be similar to the search terms you're typing.
 For example, as you start to type [

-new york], you may see searches for other popular New York-related searches.
+new york], you may see other popular New York-related searches.

 Why it's helpful

-- Catch a mistake.
+- Spelling suggestions.
 Did you mean: Melbourne Australia?
 Start searching for [

 - Repeat a favorite search.
 You can choose from predicted searches based on searches that you've done in the past if you're signed in to your Google Account and have Web History turned on.